 5. KEY CONSIDERATIONS

 STRUCTURES AND MAINTANENCE

-The structures that make up the harbour are well beyond their use-by date and require a considerable amount of investment to repair, maintain, and improve.
+The structures that make up the harbour are well beyond their use-by date and require a considerable amount of investment to repair, maintain and improve.

-These structures and activities include:
+COASTAL HAZARDS

-COASTAL HAZARDS The threat posed by nature, especially to a man-made structure bearing the brunt of the Pacific Ocean, is a very real and constant reality.
+The threat posed by nature, especially to a man-made structure bearing the brunt of the Pacific Ocean, is a very real and constant reality.

 With "one in 100-year" weather events becoming more frequent, increased investment will be required in order to maintain and repair the infrastructure of the harbour.

-A Waitaki District Coastal Hazards report prepared by the Otago Regional Council provides a range of detailed information regarding climate change and the inundation and erosion hazards along the Waitaki District coast.
+A Waitaki District Coastal Hazards report prepared by the Otago Regional Council provides a range of detailed information regarding climate change and the inundation of erosion hazards along the Waitaki District coast.
 Refer to Appendix 2 for more information.